NatumanyaGuy/sveltekit-quill/README.md

-# svelte-quill
+# sveltekit-quill

-`svelte-quill` is an unofficial wrapper for Quill.js, designed specifically for seamless integration with SvelteKit projects.
+`sveltekit-quill` is an unofficial wrapper for Quill.js, designed specifically for seamless integration with SvelteKit projects.
 This library allows you to easily add rich text editing capabilities to your SvelteKit applications with the flexibility to customize the editor's appearance and behavior to suit your needs.

 ### Features